WOLO-TV

-WOLO-TV (channel 25), branded on air as ABC Columbia, is a television station in Columbia, South Carolina, United States, affiliated with ABC and owned by Bahakel Communications.
-Its studios and business offices are located on Shakespeare Road in Arcadia Lakes; master control is based at company flagship WCCB in Charlotte, North Carolina.
-WOLO-TV's transmitter is located on Rush Road in unincorporated southwestern Kershaw County, near Camden.
+WOLO-TV (channel 25), branded ABC Columbia, is a television station in Columbia, South Carolina, United States, affiliated with ABC and owned by Bahakel Communications.
+Its studios and business offices are located on Cushman Drive (near US 1) in northeast Columbia.
+WOLO-TV's transmitter is located on Rush Road in southwestern Kershaw County, near Camden.

+WOLO-TV began broadcasting on October 1, 1961, as WCCA-TV.
+It used the facilities of WCOS-TV, South Carolina's first TV station, which left the air in 1956.
+It brought Columbia back to having three commercial television stations.
+Its first owners, First Carolina Corporation, went bankrupt and sold the station to Cy Bahakel in 1964; the call sign was changed to WOLO-TV.
+It was one of several stations Bahakel upgraded to coincide with the All-Channel Receiver Act making UHF stations more economically viable.

+WOLO-TV has perennially been a third-place outlet in local news ratings, lacking investment and, until 1991, a late local newscast.
+In the 1990s, it gained a reputation as a station with instability in management and news leadership.
+Between 2002 and 2005, the newscast was produced entirely from the studios of Bahakel-owned WCCB in Charlotte, North Carolina.
+From 2005 to 2022, the station's newscasts originated from a streetside studio in downtown Columbia.

 History

 Early years

+Channel 25 in Columbia was originally occupied by WCOS-TV, South Carolina's first television station.
+It signed on the air on May 9, 1953, and operated as an ABC affiliate until January 21, 1956, when competitor WNOK-TV bought most of WCOS-TV's assets.

-The First Carolina Corporation, a group of local investors, obtained a construction permit from the Federal Communications Commission (FCC) to build a new channel 25 television station in Columbia on June 1, 1961, after applying on August 5, 1960.
-It would be the second attempt at establishing the channel in Columbia.
-The first, WCOS-TV, had been the first television station in the state, but it folded in January 1956 when competitor WNOK-TV purchased its business assets.
+The First Carolina Corporation, a group of local investors, obtained a construction permit from the Federal Communications Commission (FCC) to build a new station on channel 25 on June 1, 1961, after applying on August 5, 1960.
 Construction was in full swing by the summer.
 The former physical plant of WCOS-TV on Shakespeare Road was purchased for use by the new station, and a new 348 ft tower was erected on the site.
-Broadcasting for WCCA-TV began on October 1, 1961, using the former WCOS-TV facilities and downtown sales offices in the Hotel Columbia.
+The station signed on for the first time on October 1, 1961, as WCCA-TV, using the former WCOS-TV facilities and downtown sales offices in the Hotel Columbia.
+The FCC granted First Carolina a license to cover the permit on July 24, 1962.